What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 • blood diseases

-• diseases in which the absorption of iron in the intestines is impaired (inflammation of the small and large intestines - enteritis and colitis)
+• diseases in which the absorption of iron in the intestine is impaired (inflammation of the small and large intestines - enteritis and colitis)

 • oncological diseases

-In any case, if a low hemoglobin content is detected in a clinical blood test, this requires clarification of the cause.
-Only after installation accurate diagnosis methods that increase hemoglobin can be used.
+In any case, if a clinical blood test reveals a low hemoglobin content, this requires clarification of the cause.
+Only after installation accurate diagnosis You can use methods that increase hemoglobin.

 Signs of low hemoglobin:

-A normal hemoglobin level is considered to be at least 120 g / l.
-Low level hemoglobin will help you suspect the following signs:
+A normal hemoglobin level is considered to be at least 120 g/l.
+Low level The following signs will help you suspect hemoglobin:

 1. Pallor skin and mucous membranes.
-In order to assess the condition and color of the mucosa, you can move the lower eyelid of the eye.
-The mucous membrane there must always be saturated bright red colors.
-If you see mucous pale color, then this is an occasion to check your hemoglobin.
+In order to assess the condition and color of the mucous membrane, you can move the lower eyelid of the eye.
+The mucous membrane there should always be saturated bright red colors.
+If you see mucous pale color, then this is a reason to check your hemoglobin.

 2. Dizziness and fainting.
-Hemoglobin is an oxygen carrier, and if its level is low, then the brain experiences oxygen deficiency.
-Therefore, when you perform even a normal exercise, the body requires an increased supply of oxygen, which blood with low hemoglobin is unable to provide.
+Hemoglobin is an oxygen carrier, and if its level is low, the brain experiences oxygen deficiency.
+Therefore, when you perform even normal exercise, the body requires an increased flow of oxygen, which blood with low hemoglobin cannot provide.
 Lack of oxygen causes dizziness.

-3. Shortness of breath and palpitations.
-The body strives to compensate for the lack of hemoglobin by making the blood move faster.
+3. Shortness of breath and rapid heartbeat.
+The body strives to compensate for the lack of hemoglobin by forcing the blood to move faster.
 This causes compensatory shortness of breath and an increase in heart rate.

 4. Increased fatigue and drowsiness.

-5. The appearance of "jam" or cracks in the corners of the mouth.
+5. The appearance of “jams” or cracks in the corners of the mouth.

 6. The appearance of strange taste preferences (a person may be drawn to eat, for example, a piece of chalk) and addictions to certain smells (paint, acetone, etc.).